Cincinnati's Swifton Center

 Cincinnati's Tri-County Center

-Greater Cincinnati's Space-Age shopopolis.
-It was named for its proximity to three southwestern Ohio counties; Hamilton, Butler and Warren.
-An initial segment of the Interstate 275 highway may be seen in the background.
+Greater Cincinnati's second mall-type shopping complex was named for its proximity to three southwestern Ohio counties; Hamilton, Butler and Warren.

 Drawing from Plastichrome by Colour Picture Publishers

 Our first TRI-COUNTY layout is a high-definition Complete Plan.
-It shows the locations of the mall's fifty-one stores.
-In September 1960, Cincinnati's second shopping mall encompassed 500,000 leasable square feet.
-Free parking was provided for 4,000 autos.
+It shows the location of each of the mall's fifty-one stores.
+In September 1960, Cincinnati's second shopping mall encompassed 500,000 leasable square feet, with free parking provided for 4,000 autos.

 TRI-COUNTY CENTER TENANTS 1960: